lambdamikel/LambdaSpeak/README.md

 - &DE: in SSA-1 or DK'tronics mode, a phoneme buffer is used.
 The buffer is flushed when no new phoneme has arrived for a certain time, or when the buffer is full.
 The buffer can also be flushed at any time by sending this control byte.

-The **next group of control bytes** is used for getting info, reading settings (4 bit values), and doing various tests.
+The **next group of control bytes** is used for getting info, and reading settings (so-called "getter" methods or control bytes).
+The getter methods return 4bit values, and the upper 4bits of the databus are being used (upper nibble, bits 4, 5, 6, and 7).
+There is never a zero  value returned.
+The zero-byte is used for synchronization instead, as "padding" byte, as explained.
+Notice that the returned value will be available on the databus for either 50 microseconds (fast getters) or 50 milliseconds (slow getters).
+Before and after, a zero-byte is sent.

 - &CF: returns the current mode.
 This is a 4bit vector, using the upper 4 bits.
 Bits 4 and 5 indicate the current mode (native Epson, native DECTalk, SSA-1, DKtronics), bit 6 is on if blocking mode is enable, and off otherwise; and bit 7 is off for English mode, and on for Spanish mode.
-Notice that the value will be available on the databus for either 50 microseconds or 50 milliseconds (see fast and slow getters), and that it gets "padded" by zero-bytes.

 - &CE: return the current volume.
-This is a 4bit value; again, the upper 4 bits are used (bits 4, 5, 6, and 7).
-There is no volume level zero.

 - &CD: return the current voice.
-This is a 4bit value; only voices 1 to 8 are pre-defined.
-Again, 4 upper bity (upper nibble) of the databus is being used.
+The voices 1 to 8 are pre-defined.

 More soon...